publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schII/ptI/m__us_usc_t8_s1157.md

 >         “(4)  __Approval by chief of mission required__  __.—__

+>             “(A)  __In general__  __.—__

->         A recommendation or evaluation required under paragraph (1)(C) shall be accompanied by approval from the Chief of Mission, or the designee of the Chief of Mission, who shall conduct a risk assessment of the alien and an independent review of records maintained by the United States Government or hiring organization or entity to confirm employment and faithful and valuable service to the United States Government prior to approval of a petition under this section.
+>             Except as provided under subparagraph (B), a recommendation or evaluation required under paragraph (1)(C) shall be accompanied by approval from the Chief of Mission, or the designee of the Chief of Mission, who shall conduct a risk assessment of the alien and an independent review of records maintained by the United States Government or hiring organization or entity to confirm employment and faithful and valuable service to the United States Government prior to approval of a petition under this section.

+>             “(B) __Review process for denial by chief of mission.—__

+>                 “(i)  __In general__  __.—__

+>                 An applicant who has been denied Chief of Mission approval required by subparagraph (A) shall—

+>                          “(I) receive a written decision that provides, to the maximum extent feasible, information describing the basis for the denial, including the facts and inferences underlying the individual determination; and

+>                          “(II)

+>                      be provided not more than one written appeal—

+>                         “(aa) that shall be submitted not more than 120 days after the date that the applicant receives such decision in writing; and

+>                         “(bb) that may request reopening of such decision and provide additional information, clarify existing information, or explain any unfavorable information.

+>                 “(ii)  __Iraqi special immigrant visa coordinator__  __.—__

+>                 The Secretary of State shall designate, in the Embassy of the United States in Baghdad, Iraq, an Iraqi Special Immigrant Visa Coordinator responsible for overseeing the efficiency and integrity of the processing of special immigrant visas under this section, who shall be given—

+>                          “(I) sufficiently high security clearance to review information supporting Chief of Mission denials if an appeal of a denial is filed;

+>                          “(II) responsibility for ensuring that an applicant described in clause (i) receives the information described in clause (i)(I); and

+>                          “(III) responsibility for ensuring that every applicant is provided a reasonable opportunity to provide additional information, clarify existing information, or explain any unfavorable information pursuant to clause (i)(II).

+>         “(5)  __Evidence of serious threat__  __.—__

+>         A credible sworn statement depicting dangerous country conditions, together with official evidence of such country conditions from the United States Government, should be considered as a factor in determination of whether the alien has experienced or is experiencing an ongoing serious threat as a consequence of the alien’s employment by the United States Government for purposes of paragraph (1)(D).

 >     “(c) __Numerical Limitations.—__